ioan-chera/eureka-editor/README.txt

 d : disconnect all linedefs at the selected vertices m : merge selected vertices into a single one

+I : reshape selected vertices into a line
+O : reshape selected vertices into a circle
+D : reshape selected vertices into a half-circle
+C : reshape selected vertices into a 90-degree arc

 Linedef Mode